 (If you cannot see this video in your email you can click this link to watch.)

-** (UPDATE: We now only boil the mixture for about 4-5 minutes.
+Update: We now only boil the mixture for about 4-5 minutes.
 This results in a more syrupy consistency…not so fudge-like.
-We also began mixing in about 1/4 tsp. of baking soda while the mixture is cooling.
+You can also mix in about ¼ tsp. of baking soda while the mixture is cooling.
 This prevents sugars from crystallizing if the syrup is going to be stored in the fridge for more than a few weeks.
-It will foam a bit at first, but returns to normal during refrigeration.)
+It will foam a bit at first, but returns to normal during refrigeration.

 Questions and comments